whitneyburton/portfolios/students/1608-back/anna-dolan/20161111-anna-dolan-m2.md

 For this ungraded mini-project in Rails, I chose the GIF generator option.
 This app allows an admin to create categories and generate GIFs for existing categories using the Giphy API, and a regular user can add existing GIFs to their favorites.
 My app works well, but needs more testing and plenty of refactoring, especially in the views.
 Log into the Heroku app as admin with email "blue@blue.blue" and password "password".
 Log in as a regular user with "email@email.com" and "password."

+This project was fun because of the GIF aspect of it.
+I felt a little held back by the spec, and I didn't really like that a category has to be created before a GIF can be made in that category.
+Aside from that, I am happy with the outcome, and I also got to hone my Bootstrap skills a little more.

 ## C: Group Work & Projects